cpske/ISP/assignment/week15.md

-## 1. Separate Configuration from Code

-See the Google Spreadsheet.

-Download the current version of the master branch and check the following:

-1. Is configuration data separate from code?
-    * Only data that is a) likely to change based on deployment, or b) confidential (secret) needs to be separate from code.
-Things like the Django TEMPLATES setting or STATIC_URL do not need to be separate.
-2. If you find any configuration data still in code then open an issue on team's repository.
-3. Write your findings in spreadsheet.

-## 2. Test 'Production' Web Apps
+## Bug Bounty Hunting:  Test 'Production' Web Apps

+**Note:** By 25 November, every team should have some version of their app deployed to the cloud and the URL shown in their README.md.
+(This was specified in class last week.)

 Try to find defects (bugs) in other teams' web apps, using the cloud-deployed version.

-**Note:** By 25 November, every team should have some version of their app deployed to the cloud.

-1. Everyone is **required** to test the web app listed on the Google sheet (same as for first round testing).
+1. Everyone **must** test the cloud deployment of the web app listed on the Google sheet (same as for config testing).
 2. You can also test as many apps as you like to find defects and earn bug bounty points.
 3. **Report Defects** 2 places:
     - First, open an issue on team's project web.